-- No one will be permitted to smoke, eat or drink aboard vehicles at any time. - 21.4.2.
-Boisterous language, profanity, or incivility to anyone shall not be allowed while in uniform, on or off duty. - 21.4.3.
+- 21.4.1 No one will be permitted to smoke, eat or drink aboard vehicles at any time.
+This includes passengers and staff. - 21.4.2.
+Boisterous language, profanity, or incivility to anyone shall not be allowed while in uniform, while on or off duty representing the Contractor or the ICTC. - 21.4.3.
 While in uniform, no employee shall purchase, consume, or be under the influence of any narcotic, intoxicant, or harmful drug. - 21.4.4.
-Drivers shall be responsible for keeping all vehicles clean and sanitary during their shift.

-- All employees are responsible for reporting any defects a vehicle may have to the supervisor and maintenance department immediately.
+Drivers shall be responsible for keeping all vehicles clean and sanitary during their shift. - 21.4.5.
+All employees are responsible for reporting any defects a vehicle may have to the supervisor and maintenance department immediately.
 Drivers shall conduct a "walk-around" and in-vehicle inspection of their vehicle and fill out a "squawk" sheet.
-Drivers shall have maintenance or management personnel resolve any doubt about the safety of a vehicle prior to placing a vehicle in passenger service.
-Pre and post check sheets will be reviewed by management and maintenance staff daily. - 21.4.6.
+Drivers shall have maintenance or management personnel resolve any doubt about the safety of a vehicle prior to placing a vehicle in passenger service. - 21.4.6.
 Employees may use vehicles only in accordance with their assigned duties. - 21.4.7.
 Employees must conduct themselves and operate vehicles in a safe and courteous manner at all times. - 21.4.8.
 No one shall be permitted to solicit on the vehicle. - 21.4.9.
 No item longer than five (5) feet will be permitted on the vehicle. - 21.4.10.
 All information regarding accidents shall be confidential.
 Employees shall refrain from speaking to anyone concerning any accident unless it is to police, supervisory personnel, or other person(s) involved in the accident as required by law. - 21.4.11.
 Persons under the influence of any intoxicant, narcotic, or harmful drug shall not be permitted on the vehicle. - 21.4.12.
-Drivers providing service will be required to travel over prescribed routes and maintain time schedules.
-If it becomes necessary to leave the route, the dispatcher or immediate supervisor shall be notified immediately.
-No run shall be cut short. - 21.4.13.
+Drivers providing service will be required to travel over prescribed routes (corridors) and maintain time (window) schedules.
+If it becomes necessary to leave the deviated from the expected route, the dispatcher or immediate supervisor shall be notified immediately. - 21.4.13.
 Drivers will provide the assistance required to help elderly and disabled persons boarding and de-boarding vehicles, moving to their seat and or maneuvering and securing wheelchairs.
-Under no circumstances will drivers enter a passenger's residence or physically lift a passenger. - 21.4.14.
+Under no circumstances will drivers enter a passenger's residence or physically lift a passenger.

+- 21.4.14.
 No vehicle shall be operated when its condition is unsafe or uncertain. - 21.4.15.
 No driver shall operate the wheelchair lift: a) until he/she has received the required training; and b) if there is any doubt whosoever about the mechanical condition of the lift or safety of the passenger as a result from using the lift.
 Wheelchair lift operation shall be in compliance with the methodology recommended by the OEMs.